 So before you decide to click the “send” button, think of what may possibly happen if your e-mail message is read by someone else, or worse, the wrong person.

 Select attachments that are necessary.
 Too many attachments in your e-mail message will take a longer time to upload and download.
 In addition, it will consume more space on your recipient’s computer.

 If the message is not so urgent, you may consider using a fax machine or mail services such as Federal Express or UPS.

 E-mails that are either funny, touching or interesting are usually forwarded on a daily basis to a list of friends.

 Not all forwarded messages are safe, though.
 Forwarded e-mails, however, give spammers the opportunity to harvest as many e-mail addresses as they can in order to make money.

 In a way, the company you work for can be unknowingly liable for the type of content you are sending.
-If the e-mail address used to share adult themed messages contains the company’s name, then such can potentially harm you or your company’s image and can possibly put you on a bad light.
+If the e-mail address used to share adult-themed messages contains the company’s name, then such can potentially harm you or your company’s image and can possibly put you in a bad light.

 In cases like these, it will be wise to impose a business use only e-mail policy or urge employees to use the “BBC” (Blind Carbon Copy) to prevent the appearance of a distribution list.

 Beware of forwarded hoaxes that are rampant in cyberspace.
 There are e-mail messages that promise to give free gifts, vacation, or financial wealth.
 Sometimes, there are messages that tell you there’s a virus in your computer system.

 Before you pay attention to any of these, check if the message came from valid and credible sources.
 Spend some investigation so you will not be misled into believing in a bunch of liars.